harmony-one/analytics-ops/README.md

 This is the main repo for all ops handled by the analytics machine.

 ## Installation
-While in the root of this repo, run:
+Clone this repo and while in the root of this repo, run:
 ```
 pip3 install . && chmod +x ./go.py
 ```